RudyMartin/dsai-2024/rps_files/readme.md

     Given the following outputs from processing adjusted images with a raw model, what additional adjustments or modifications would you recommend to improve accuracy and performance?
     ```

-### Step 5: Create New Model with Adjusted Data and LLM Suggestions
+### Step 5: Create New Model with Adjusted Images Data and relevant LLM Suggestions
 1. **Input**: Adjusted data and LLM suggestions.
 2. **Action**: Create a new model incorporating the hyperparameter suggestions.
 3. **Output**: Final model with enhanced performance.